super3ggo/kitkata/readme.md

 # A Kit for Every Kata (:chocolate_bar:&#24418;)
-Fooling around with algorithms, data structures, puzzles, _etc_ in various languages.
+Algorithms, data structures, puzzles, _etc._ In various PLs.
 For reference and posterity.